 What is an Echocardiogram?

-- Bring a list of current medications.
+- Please bring a list of current medications.

-- You will be asked to remove your clothing from the waist up and given a gown to wear.
+An echocardiogram is performed by a certified technician.
+You will be asked to remove your clothing from the waist up and given a gown to wear.

 - Several electrode pads will be placed on your chest and shoulders to monitor your heartbeat.

 - You will be asked to lie down on an examination table on your left side.
 In order to obtain clearer pictures, a colourless, water-based gel will be applied to your chest.